The Speech Therapy Department at Singapore General Hospital explains in detail how speech therapists can help people with voice disorders.

 How can a speech therapist help your voice?

-Preventative measures include staying adequately hydrated, managing acid reflux symptoms and reducing/stopping vocal abusive behaviours, such as shouting or talking for long periods without rest.
+Preventative measures include staying adequately hydrated, managing acid reflux symptoms and reducing/stopping vocal traumatic behaviours, such as shouting or talking for long periods without rest.
 During therapy, the speech therapist will explain other preventative measures and formulate an individualised voice care plan.

 Direct voice treatment involves altering pitch, loudness, or breath support for good voicing.
 The speech therapist will often prescribe vocal warm-ups and teach therapeutic vocal techniques to help patients use their voice in an optimal manner and achieve satisfactory voice quality.
 Voice related computer programmes may be used to provide feedback and help patients achieve their goals.